InvenSenseInc/fork.zephyr-rtos/samples/sensor/icp201xx/pressure_change_interrupt/README.rst

 .. _icp201xx:

-ICP201xx: Pressure interrupt sample
+ICP201xx: Pressure change interrupt sample
 ############################################

 Description
 ***********

-This sample application measures the pressure and temperature at reset and estimates the corresponding altitude.
-It sets the pressure interrupt from ICP201XX sensor to detect the pressure corresponding to a 50cm higher altitude.
-A message is printed on the UART when the sensor is moved 50cm higher.
+This sample application sets the icp201xx pressure change interrupt to detect a pressure change between 2 samples greater than 10 Pa.
+A message is printed on the UART when the sensor detect a this pressure change.

 Wiring
 *******